-Plan description: The Clerk's defined benefit postemployment health care plan provides OPEB to eligible retired employees and their beneficiaries.
-The plan provides OPEB for permanent full-time employees of the Clerk.
-The Clerk's OPEB plan is a single employer defined benefit OPEB plan administered by the Clerk.
+Plan description: The Clerk of Court's defined benefit postemployment health care plan provides other postemployment benefits (OPEB) to eligible retired employees and their beneficiaries.
+The plan provides OPEB for permanent full-time employees of the Clerk of Court.
+The OPEB plan is a single employer defined benefit OPEB plan administered by the Clerk of Court.
 Benefits are provided through the Louisiana Clerks of Court Insurance Trust ("LCCIT"), a multiple-employer healthcare plan administered by the Louisiana Clerks of Court Association.
 Louisiana Revised Statute §13:783 grants the authority to establish and amend the benefit terms and financing requirements.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.
-The premium rates are established and may be amended by the LCCIT board of trustees, with the Clerk determining the contribution requirements of the retirees.
+No assets are established and may be amended by the LCCIT board of trustees, with the Clerk of Court determining the contribution requirements of the retirees.

 Benefits provided.
-The Clerk provides medical, dental, vision, and life insurance benefits for retirees and their dependents.
+The Clerk of Court provides medical, dental, vision, and life insurance benefits for retirees and their dependents.
 The benefit terms provide for payment of 100% of retiree and 50% of dependent pre-Medicare health, Medicare Supplement, vision, and dental insurance premiums.
 The plan also provides for payment of 100% of retiree life insurance premiums.

 Employees covered by benefit terms.
-At January 1, 2019, the following employees were covered by the benefit terms:
+At January 1, 2020, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments 5 Inactive employees entitled to but not yet receiving benefit payments - Active employees 5 Total
+Inactive employees or beneficiaries currently receiving benefit payments 5 Inactive employees entitled to but not yet receiving benefit payments - Active employees 5 Total 10